medevil84/FanControl.AquacomputerDevices/README.md

 Copy the dll files to the \Plugins folder.
 Make sure that Windows did not automatically block the files (uncheck the "Unblock" property).
 ### _*** If you are using other FanControl plugins for quadro or highflownext, please uninstall them ***_

-## Experimental Octo Support
-Since Quadro and Octo devices are quite similiar, the Octo part has been implemented in the code but has not been enabled.
-If you would like to test it, please download the source code in visual studio, uncomment line 19 of the file [Device/DeviceHelpers.cs](https://github.com/medevil84/FanControl.AquacomputerDevices/blob/master/FanControl.AquacomputerDevices/Devices/DevicesHelpers.cs#L19) and recompile.

 ## Contribute

 * Fork the [Source code at GitHub](https://github.com/medevil84/FanControl.AquacomputerDevices).
 Feel free to send pull requests.